muhammadshaban89/learn-kubernetes/Cluster-Setup-Kubeadm/README.md

 Installation Steps:
 -------------------
+Note:( Steps are same for master and worker node.
+Commands the need to run only on master node as specified explicitly to run only on master node.)

 The following are the step-by-step instructions for setting up a multi-node Kubernetes cluster using Kubeadm:

 Update the system's package list and install necessary dependencies using the following commands: